fenago/python-networking-sysadmins/development/lab_guides/Lab_8.md

 ![](./images/C13963_08_06.jpg)

-Figure 8.6: Uploading with the twine output
+Caption: Uploading with the twine output

 This will prompt you for the user and password that you used to create your account.
 Once this is uploaded, you can go to